 It’s a question you’ve probably never pondered, but it may help greatly in your podcast editing process!
-How can you make life easier on your podcast editor?
+How can you make life easier for your podcast editor?

 Would you like to be the type of client your editor dreads or loves?
 When they’re happy, you’re happy, because they’ll go the extra mile for you.
 It will also help ensure your episodes are ready in a timely manner, you get the best pricing possible, and there are little or no revisions or mistakes in your episodes.